Benchmarking is a common business practice in which

 translations for the differences between our client and

-the control companies.
+the benchmark companies.
 Our methodology -- cost-driver

 analysis -- allowed us to develop meaningful metrics to